Published: 07 August 2020

 The key idea here is that the definition of ‘under-served’ is highly context-specific; it will depend on the population, the condition under study, the question being asked by research teams, and the intervention being tested.
 No single, simple definition can encompass all under-served groups.

 Why is it important to include under-served groups in clinical research?

-There are several reasons why it is important to ensure that under-served groups are included in clinical research.
+There are several reasons why it is important to ensure that under-served groups are included in health and care research.

 - Failing to include a broad range of participants means that results may not be generalisable to a broad population

 - Different groups may respond differently to an intervention due to differences in physiology or disease state.
 Only by studying the effects of an intervention in a range of groups can we be sure that the balance of risk and benefit is favourable for a given group